vippsas/vipps-developers/contact.md

 If you can not find the answer: Please send an email with all relevant information to the address below:

-* **Please: Always include a _detailed_ description of the problem**
+1. **Please: Always include a _detailed_ description of the problem**
-* A concise, self-explanatory `Subject` line, such as "`POST:/something` gives `HTTP 400` response".
+2. A concise, self-explanatory `Subject` line, such as "`POST:/something` gives `HTTP 400` response".
-* Company details
+3. Company details
   - Organization number (find yours at [Brønnøysundregistrene](https://brreg.no))
   - Merchant Serial Number (MSN, see [Getting started](vipps-developer-portal-getting-started.md))
-* Is it a problem in the Test (MT) or the Production environment?
+4. Environment: Is it a problem in the Test (MT) or the Production environment?
-* On which date did the problem occur?
+5. Date: On which date did the problem occur?
-* Include `orderId`, and preferably also `transactionId` and `contextId`, to make it possible to search in logs.
+6. Include `orderId`, and preferably also `transactionId` and `contextId`, to make it possible to search in logs.
-* If you are a new Vipps customer, please include details about when and how you ordered Vipps.
+7. If you are a new Vipps customer, please include details about when and how you ordered Vipps.
-* Which [Vipps product](https://www.vipps.no/produkter-og-tjenester/bedrift/) or [Vipps API](https://github.com/vippsas) this is about.
+8. Which [Vipps product](https://www.vipps.no/produkter-og-tjenester/bedrift/) or [Vipps API](https://github.com/vippsas) this is about.
-* For API issues: Complete `request` and `response` details (plain HTTP from Postman, or [curl](https://curl.haxx.se) ensures the quickest response).
+9. For API issues: Complete `request` and `response` details (plain HTTP from Postman, or [curl](https://curl.haxx.se) ensures the quickest response).
-* Please provide screenshots, if possible.
+10. Please provide screenshots, if possible.
-* For app issues: Specify iOS or Android, and the app version - and have a look at the [standard reply for app problems](https://github.com/vippsas/vipps-developers/blob/master/housekeeping/response-app-error-en.txt).
+11. For app issues: Specify iOS or Android, and the app version - and have a look at the [standard reply for app problems](https://github.com/vippsas/vipps-developers/blob/master/housekeeping/response-app-error-en.txt).
-* Please provide your contact information (if not in your email signature):
+12. Please provide your contact information (if not in your email signature):
   - Name
   - Phone number
-* Please include any other information that may be relevant or possibly helpful.
+13. Please include any other information that may be relevant or possibly helpful.

 The Integration email address is: integration@vipps.no